 Step 3: Create captivating, relevant content that’s optimized for the chosen keyword.

 Be sure not to use your keyword so often that it seems unnatural.
-Google penalizes websites for keyword stuffing and other cheap tricks and can hurt your search engine optimization (SEO).
+Google penalizes websites for keyword stuffing and other cheap tricks which can hurt your search engine optimization (SEO).

 Keep in mind that you should not optimize multiple posts or pages for the same keyword!
 Using the same keyword multiple times on one website confuses Google search crawlers.
 You’ll wind up competing with yourself to rank for that keyword.